bigewiki/honors-api/README.md

 #### /users/check-token

-Will respond with either an error or success message depending on the token sent in the request parameters
+Will respond with either an error or success message depending on the token sent in the request header.
+Expects a key of 'token' with the value of the token.

-- token: string (required)
+- Header > token: string (required)